manogna7/DevEase/README.md

 ## **What Makes DevEase Unique?**

 ### **1. AI + Visual Editor Combo**
 - Unlike traditional website builders (e.g., Wix, Squarespace), DevEase combines **AI-powered code generation** with a **visual editor**.
-This means users can start with AI-generated code and then customize it visually, giving them full control over their website.
+This means users can start with AI-generated code and then customise it visually, giving them full control over their website.

 ### **2. Framework Flexibility**
 - Most website builders only output static HTML/CSS.
 DevEase allows users to generate code for modern frameworks like React, Vue, and Angular, making it ideal for developers and businesses alike.